-Mr. Davidson has helped his clients address a broad range of public policy areas including advertising and media law, food and drug advertising, commercial speech and the First Amendment, privacy, tax policy, telecommunications and the Internet, health care and budget and appropriations policy.
-Through his work on behalf of a coalition of televison and cable networks and national media and advertising trade associations, Mr. Davidson is one of the nation's leading authorities on media and advertising law.
+James has helped his clients address a broad range of public policy areas including advertising and media law, food and drug advertising, commercial speech and the First Amendment, privacy, tax policy, telecommunications and the Internet, health care and budget and appropriations policy.
+Through his work on behalf of a coalition of television and cable networks and national media and advertising trade associations, James is one of the nation's leading authorities on media and advertising law.
 He was asked by leaders in the advertising, media and food manufacturing industries to help coordinate industry self-regulatory initiatives and supporting legislation and regulations through creation of the Alliance for American Advertising.

 James writes the “Eye on Washington” column on prescription drug advertising for DTC Perspectives Magazine

 To read The Washington Post